 Eating disorders affect people of all ages and genders and can present in many ways, from undereating to overeating to overemphasizing the need to eat only “healthy” foods.
-Nina Patel, CRNP, PMHNP-BC, Vince Di Antonio, CRNP, PMHNP-BC, and the group of licensed practitioners at Alpine Psychiatry in King of Prussia (KOP), Pennsylvania, work closely with the eating disorder specialists in the area, caring for many of the co-occurring conditions that come with these disorders.
+Nina Patel, CRNP, PMHNP-BC, Vince Di Antonio, CRNP, PMHNP-BC, and the group of licensed practitioners at Alpine Psychiatry in King of Prussia (KOP) and Johnstown, Pennsylvania, work closely with the eating disorder specialists in the area, caring for many of the co-occurring conditions that come with these disorders.
 Contact the office today by calling, texting, or clicking the online booking tool.

 Eating disorders are behavioral disorders centered around food, eating, and body image.
 People with eating disorders have disturbed eating behaviors along with distressing thoughts and emotions.